stdcout42/nao-move/docs/logbook.md

 ### Problems / confusions
 - There is no high level motions implemented in QiBullet (i.e, walking, arm motions etc).
 Although not all hope is lost as some Webot motion hacks were found in an repository which could help writing this functionality for Qi/Py-bullet simulation.
 Or should I just deal with Naoqi only (this would then only be possible in the lab)?.
 - Are arm movements just with inverse kinematics?
+- Don't really know what to have as a thesis outline, where will the bulk of text come from?